zhaoda/leo.github.io/_posts/2015-05-30-giving-iframes-the-brush-off.md

 [2]: https://developer.mozilla.org/en-US/docs/Web/CSS/all
 [3]: http://caniuse.com/#search=all

-[^1]: It's written in ES6 and will be published soon, so stay up-to-date! :yum:
+[^1]: It's written in ES6 and will be published soon, so stay up-to-date! 😉
 [^2]: No, seriously.
 It's not even on [Can I Use][3].